umittadelen/githubChat/SECURITY.md

 ### Known Security Considerations

-1. HTML content is allowed and minimally filtered - users should exercise caution
+1. **HTML content is allowed with restrictions** - Auto-executing events are blocked, only user-triggered events (onclick) permitted
-2. GitHub Issues are public - all messages are visible to anyone
+2. **GitHub Issues are public** - All messages are visible to anyone
-3. Admin commands are restricted to authorized users only
+3. **Admin commands are restricted** - Only authorized users can execute admin commands
+4. **Clickjacking protection** - Users should verify the authenticity of interactive elements before clicking

 ## Updates